 "Well, duh," Fiona said, not happy with being patronised.

 She closed her eyes and felt out with her mind.
 There was water everywhere.
 She called it to her, settled its agitated molecules.
 She calmed the waters fears, and it respected her for that.
 She opened her eyes.

 "Donna, you ever see The Abyss?"

 Donna laughed as vast tentacles of water rose from the floor and took the fiery monster in their watery embrace.
-A cloud of steam arose, but soon even that was encapsulated in liquid water.
-The Voyagers threw blow after blow at the stricken creature, but they might as well not have bothered.
-The creature fell to its knees and fell forward onto its face.
+A cloud of steam arose again, Fiona pushed back, willing the water molocules to retain their liquid form.
+The Voyagers laid into the stricken creature with everything they had -- but they needn't have bothered.
+The creature fell to its knees, then toppled forward onto its face.
 Fiona let the water go its way, and there was nothing left of the thing but charred bones that fell into grey-black dust.